 If you think unsoaked beans don’t cause you any trouble .. take this challenge.
 Soak beans next time before cooking and notice the difference in your stomach after eating.
 You may think that the unsoaked beans don’t cause you any trouble, but you just may find that soaked beans are infinitely more filling and that you eat less and enjoy the meal more as a result!

 Traditional peoples were very wise in the preparation of their foods.
 They not only selected nutritious foods but they prepared them for maximum digestibility and nutrition.
 What good is eating nutritious legumes if the body is so whacked by the anti-nutrients that it can’t very easily extract and digest the nutrition?

 So, the next time you make your beans, make sure you soak them first!
 I soak large pots of various types of beans every month or so and then cook them – freezing for easy, quick meals when beans are required like homemade chili.

 How To Soak Beans Properly

-I always soak beans for the full 24 hours and sometimes even 36 hours if I get busy and just can’t get to it right when 24 hours is up.
+I always soak beans for the full 24 hours (instead of just overnight) and sometimes even 36 hours if I get busy and just can’t get to it right when 24 hours is up.